cestari-lab/MGF-seq/README.md

 # **MGFseq Complete Pipeline: Mapping, Counting, Normalization, and Differential Expression Analysis**

-This repository contains a comprehensive pipeline for processing MGFseq (_Trypanosoma cruzi_ Multigene Family protein Sequencing) data.
+This repository contains a comprehensive pipeline for processing MGF-seq (_Trypanosoma cruzi_ Multigene Family RNA Sequencing) data.
 The pipeline includes steps for read mapping, BAM file processing, feature counting, normalization, and differential expression analysis.
 It is designed to handle high-throughput sequencing data efficiently and produce normalized counts and differential expression results for downstream analysis.

 # **Features:**